jeremyneedle/jeremyneedle.github.io/index.md

 ## Presentations

+* B. Jankowski, J. M. Needle, & S. A. Tagliamonte.
+Is it a ‘camp’ or a ‘cottage’?
+The cultural evolution of a lexical item in Ontario.
+American Dialect Society 2022 Annual Meeting.
 * J. M. Needle & S. A. Tagliamonte.
 English vocatives in comparative perspective.
 New Ways of Analyzing Variation 49 (NWAV), 2021.
 * J. M. Needle & S. A. Tagliamonte.
 Want to catch a change, love?
 Study vocatives!
 UK Language Variation and Change 13 (UKLVC), 2021.
 * J. M. Needle & S. A. Tagliamonte.
 Honest to Pete!
 Honesty expressions in contemporary North American English.
 ICAME42, Technische Universität Dortmund, 2021.